 It's true that if you swipe across the cueball and, say, make contact at centerball, you're going to put a little bit of spin on the cueball.
 This is, sure enough, spin you wouldn't have produced with a centerball hit and a straight stroke.
 But that doesn't mean that if you make contact near the miscue limit (~ 1/2 ball radius) while swiping, you're going to get some extra spin.
 You'll either miscue or end up with the same amount of spin as you would have obtained by cueing right at the miscue limit with a straight stroke.

 You can test this by plopping the cueball down on the headspot and driving it straight to the foot rail while attempting to impart maximum sidespin using both techniques.
 I think you'll find that the only thing the swiping does is to increase the difficulty of accurate tip placement.

 What are considered "best practices" for stroke technique?

-Here is a good video demonstration of what is generally considered "best practices" stroke technique:
+Here is a good video demonstration of what are generally considered "best practices" of stroke technique:

-For more info, here are some good resources:
+For more info, here are some relevant additional resources:

 "type" or "quality" of stroke

 Can two strokes of different "type" or "quality" create a different outcome on a shot,